 Tom Chiavetta is a skilled litigator with a long track record of success representing companies in high-stakes labor and employment matters.
 Drawing on nearly 15 years of experience, Tom works closely with clients to devise and execute winning strategies in class action lawsuits, labor arbitrations, Railway Labor Act litigation, discrimination cases, and whistleblower proceedings.

-While Tom works with a variety of clients, his practice focuses largely on those in the transportation industry.
-In particular, for nearly a decade, Tom has worked closely with several of the country's largest freight railroads and airlines on some of their most important and high-profile matters, including collective bargaining negotiations affecting tens of thousands of employees, Railway Labor Act litigation, high-stakes arbitrations involving health care plans and profit sharing programs, and employment discrimination claims.
+While working with a variety of clients, Tom has particular experience representing those in the transportation industry.
+For more than a decade, Tom has worked closely with several of the country's largest freight railroads and airlines on some of their most important and high-profile matters, including nationwide collective bargaining negotiations, threatened work stoppages, and arbitrations concerning employee pay and health care benefits.

 Tom is an active member of the American Bar Association's Railway and Airline Labor Law Committee.
-He has spoken on a variety of topics at railroad and airline labor law conferences and contributes to The Railway Labor Act treatise.
+He has spoken on a variety of topics at railroad and airline labor law conferences and is an editor of The Railway Labor Act treatise.

 - March 10, 2016